zenhob/hcl/README.markdown

 ## Quick Start

 NOTE This software is nowhere near complete.
-Currently the only implemented feature is a simple view of today's timesheet.
+Currently the only implemented feature is a simple view of any daily timesheet.
 To try it out:

     $ cp hcl_conf.yml.example hcl_conf.yml
     $ $EDITOR hcl_conf.yml
-    $ ./bin/hcl show
+    $ ./bin/hcl show [date]

 ### Prerequisites